 This service is available to all students, faculty, staff and guests of the university.
 A safety escort is as close as the nearest telephone.
-To obtain a safety escort, simply dial the WCSUPD at (203) 837-9300 or activate any emergency or courtesy phone on campus.
+To obtain a safety escort, simply dial the WCSU PD at (203) 837-9300 or activate any emergency or courtesy phone on campus.

 When the dispatcher answers, let them know you wish to obtain an escort.
 The dispatcher will request your name, present location, and the location to which you wish to be escorted.
 The dispatcher will then dispatch an officer to meet you.
-Safety escorts are provided by uniformed police and buildings and grounds' officers of the department.
-A student safety patrol unit may also provide this service when available.
+Safety escorts are provided by uniformed police or buildings and grounds' officers of the department.

-The WCSUPD provides safety escorts 24 hours a day, seven days a week on campus.
+The WCSU PD provides safety escorts 24 hours a day, seven days a week on campus.
 Safety escorts may be provided by a foot patrol officer, a bike patrol officer or an officer in a marked police or buildings and grounds vehicle.